life-and-dev/son/trinity.md

 [John Wycliffe](https://en.wikipedia.org/wiki/John_Wycliffe) was [the first who added this word](https://en.wikipedia.org/wiki/Godhead_in_Christianity) to the Bible in 14th century to explain the Trinity.

-## Why Christians belief in the Trinity
+## Why Christians believe in the Trinity

 ### Father, Son and Spirit is God